AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-17-NonequilibriumQFT.md

 The **neural network--quantum field theory correspondence** provides another bridge: the large-width limit of neural networks can be mapped to free field theories, and corrections at finite width correspond to interactions.
 The RG flow of a neural network architecture has formal analogies to the Wilsonian RG of Part II, and the training dynamics of neural networks can be viewed as a nonequilibrium process on a high-dimensional loss landscape.

-These cross-domain connections exemplify the physics-informed organizational philosophy of the *Projects in Scientific Computing* program: the mathematical structures are shared, even when the physical contexts differ enormously.
+These cross-domain connections exemplify the physics-informed organizational philosophy of the *Projects in Scientific Computing* program: The mathematical structures are shared, even when the physical contexts differ enormously.

 ## Bibliography